Writing Studio Staff:

 Ashley Guchhait is a recent alumnus of the Maryland Institute College of Art (MICA) where she obtained her Bachelor of Fine Arts (BFA) in Interactive Arts while concentrating in Game Arts and Humanistic Studies while focusing on Creative Writing and Art History in 2017.
 As a senior, launched her own business, Boba Studios, a Baltimore-based, women-owned video game studio.
 She has a love of professional development she fostered while working in MICA’s Center for Career Development as a student and a graduate.
 She is additionally experience working with ELL students to prepare them for their college experience as a part of MICA’s International Student Cultural Orientation Program (ISCOP) program.
 Ashley is excited to work with students in writing of all forms—both creative and academic, as papers, and as artwork, including interactive mediums.

 Casey Bieda has an MA In English Literature, with a specialization in Medieval & Early Modern Literature, Adaptation, Race & Illustration.
-She also holds two Bachelor’s degrees: a BA in English Literature, with an emphasis in Medieval & Early Modern Literature; and a BA in History, with a specialization in Medieval & Early Modern European History.
+She also holds two Bachelor’s degrees: a BA in English Literature, with an emphasis in Medieval & Early Modern Literature, and a BA in History, with a specialization in Medieval & Early Modern European History.
 Her BA minor is in Classical History, with a focus on Ancient Roman History & Latin.
-Casey presently teaches writing at both American University and the George Washington University in Washington, DC.
-Additionally, she has several years of writing center tutoring experience.
+Casey presently teaches writing at three universities in Washington, DC: Georgetown, American, and Catholic.
+Additionally, she has several years of writing-center tutoring experience.

 Elizabeth Leik has an MFA in Creative Nonfiction and an MS in Education.
 She has taught freshman composition and research writing, as well as ESL writing skills to college students in class and online.
 She is experienced with Chicago, MLA, and APA formats.
 She also works with students on resumes, personal statements, and critical analyses.